Mainline4Lumia/mainline4lumia.github.io/content/devices/cityman.md

 # Current status

 {{< notice note >}}
-This device has been upstreamed to the mainline kernel thanks to Gustave Monce (gus33000) and Konrad Dybcio (konradybcio).
+This device has been upstreamed thanks to Gustave Monce (gus33000) and Konrad Dybcio (konradybcio).
 This page exists mostly to track the progress of the device since it's used as a reference device for other related projects like Android.
 {{< /notice >}}

 {{< notice note >}}